Remillard Brothers: Edouard "Edward" Remillard

+Countess Lillian Remillard Dandini

 Countess Lillian Remillard Dandini was the daughter of Pierre-Nicolas and Cordule (Laurin) Remillard.
-She was born April 28, 1880, in Oakland and died July 17, 1973, in San Francisco She inherited the company from her father after the accidental death of her brother Philip from a fall from a San Francisco restaurant fire escape in March 1901.
+She was born April 28, 1880, in Oakland and died July 17, 1973, in Hillsborough, California.
+She inherited the company from her father after the accidental death of her brother Philip from a fall from a San Francisco restaurant fire escape in March 1901.

 She was noted for her ownership and preservation of the architectural gem, Chateau Carolands in Hillsborough, California, at one time the second largest house in the United States, which she bought in 1953 and lived in until her death.
 She willed the Chateau to the city of Hillsborough for a museum of music and art, but left no money to acquire the music or the art and in the end, the city of Hillsborough sold the house.
 She married Count Alessandro Dandini about 1932; they divorced about 1939.